For questions or information, please contact:

 **We recommend entering through the Armory building's SouthWest corner near the intersection of Fourth and Gregory (across from Huff Hall) and then taking the elevator to the 4th floor.

 For information about the English Proficiency Interview, visit http://citl.illinois.edu/citl-101/measurement-evaluation/english-proficiency-interview

 Room 428 Armory Buildling (Southwest corner of the building)

 Junior Faculty Seminar Series: Best Practices to Improve Student Learning

-Come join this learning community by participating in this specially designed seminar series for junior faculty, though all are welcomed to participate.
-We'll share strategies and best practices for effective and efficient teaching.
-There will be great conversations, handouts, and lunch!
+Come join a dynamic learning community by participating in this specially designed seminar series for junior faculty, though all faculty are welcomed to participate.
+We'll share strategies and best practices to enhance student learning.
+There will be great conversations and handouts.
 Since each session builds on each other, we hope you will be able to attend all the meetings.

 Writing a Teaching Philosophy Statement that Reflects Your Teaching

 Teaching philosophy statements are requested for a variety of reasons: job applications, teaching awards, grant proposals, and formal evaluations.
 On our campus, faculty submit a teaching statement as part of the promotion and tenure packet and for the annual review in many of the departments.
 A teaching statement that accurately describes and documents your teaching, in addition, to your philosophy, can promote reflection and new approaches for teaching, in addition to documenting your efforts.
 We will share the characteristics of effective teaching statements and the most common areas where they can be improved.

 This interactive workshop will be helpful to those who want to begin or revise their teaching philosophy statements for their annual reviews and P&T portfolios.
 This session is targeted for faculty, but open to all.
 Resources and handouts provided.
 Space is limited.